 Imagine Children's Museum invited Faith Simonelli to evaluate their summer enrichment program for Hispanic/Latino children.
 Called “Imaginate,” the program targets bilingual children with the goal of increasing their sense of belonging to the community as well as their English language retention over the summer.

 Through the Cultural Studies program, Faith received training in various research methodologies.
 She immersed herself in the three-week day camp program, and her activities involved participatory observation and surveying “campers,” their parents, and elementary school educators.
-Faith is in the process of analyzing the data and hopes her findings will broaden dialog around the needs of bi-lingual children while enhancing the museum’s cultural programming.
+Faith will analyze the data and hopes her findings will broaden dialogue around the needs of bi-lingual children while enhancing the museum’s cultural programming.
 The experience confirmed Faith’s commitment to elevating the needs of minority communities and solidified her desire to pursue a career addressing local diversity issues.
 In addition to her work with Imagine, Faith serves as a member of Everett’s Cultural Arts Commission.